Michael Kirby, Robyn Laverack, Jordan Raskopoulos, Shirleene Robinson, Cathy Van Extel, 1 June 2018

 MICHAEL KIRBY: Mind your own business.

-ROBYN LAVERACK: It was still illegal in New South Wales up until 1984, which if you think about it, that's not all that long ago, it was actually a criminal offence, not just a summary offence but a criminal offence, appalling really.
-But yeah 1984 finally ... and I do actually.
+ROBYN LAVERACK: It was still illegal in New South Wales up until 1984, which if you think about it, that's not all that long ago.
+It was actually a criminal offence, not just a summary offence but a criminal offence.
+Appalling, really.
+But yes, 1984 finally.
+And I do actually.

 MICHAEL KIRBY: At least it wasn't the death penalty.

-MICHAEL KIRBY: You got to be grateful for small crumbs.
+MICHAEL KIRBY: You've got to be grateful for small crumbs.

 ROBYN LAVERACK: Absolutely, I do.
 And that's not to say that those events did not contribute to that, they did absolutely because we became a force that couldn't be ignored.
-And that's the significance I think.
+That's the significance I think.

-CATHY VAN EXTEL: How much do you think decriminalising homosexuality shifted social ... societal views?
+CATHY VAN EXTEL: How much do you think decriminalising homosexuality shifted societal views?

-SHIRLEENE ROBINSON: Yeah, I definitely like to bring Jordan in in a minute, because I think there's certainly a lot of transphobic violence, which I think has been swept under and ignored, that we also need to acknowledge also.
 But the one thing I would like to say, when we talk about turning points and decriminalisation I am struck by something very sad that happened on the bank of the Torrens River in Adelaide in 1972, and of course that's the death of Dr George Duncan.
-And I don't believe that without that happening, South Australia would have become the first state to decriminalise it.
+I don't believe that without that happening, South Australia would have become the first state to decriminalise it.
 I think that was a galvanising moment.